 Does Steeping Tea Longer Release More Caffeine?

-Obviously these locations are far from each other around the world so it’s safe to assume that they’re processed differently too.
+These locations or tea regions are far from each other around the world.
+So more than likely they’re processed differently too.
 With their different processes, caffeine levels are also different.

 We’ll catch you on the next one, like always talk about boba, duh!